Mosquito & Tick Borne Diseases

 Mosquito Species Name When are they most active?
 Where do they live and what kind of water do they like?
 What types of animals do they bite?
 What time of year are they most common?

-For information on diseases spread by mosquitoes and how to prevent them: contact the MDPH, Division of Epidemiology and Immunization at 617-983-6800 or visit the MDPH Arbovirus website at http://www.mass.gov/dph/mosquito
+For information on diseases spread by mosquitoes and how to prevent them, contact the MDPH Division of Epidemiology and Immunization at (617) 983-6800 or visit the MDPH Arbovirus website.

-Dogs are very susceptible to tick bites and tickborne diseases.
-Vaccines are not available for most of the tickborne diseases that dogs can get, and they don't keep the dogs from bringing ticks into your home.
-For these reasons, it's important to use a tick preventive product on your dog.
+Dogs are very susceptible to tick bites and tick-borne diseases.
+Vaccines are not available for most of the tick-borne diseases dogs can get, and they do not prevent dogs from bringing ticks into your home.
+For these reasons, it is important to use a tick preventive product on your dog.